ewasm/testnet/wasm-engines.md

 but it can also be compiled with wabt support.
 See [build options](https://github.com/ewasm/hera#build-options) for more information.

+Binaryen and Wabt's WebAssembly Text Format are not fully compatible with each other, if you decompile a `wasm` contract using `wasm-dis` (Binaryen) you may not be able to compile the resulting `wast` back to `wasm` using `wat2wasm` (Wabt).
+For compatibility purposes, the same wasm engine used by Hera should be used to generate the `wasm` or `wast` files.

 # Binaryen

 ## Getting and compiling binaryen